Smart Eye and Green Hills Software Demonstrate Integrated Driver Monitoring and Mixed-Criticality Platform for Modern Vehicle Architectures at CES 2026

 "We're proud to collaborate with Green Hills Software to demonstrate a truly production-focused approach to integrating driver monitoring into modern vehicle architectures," said Martin Krantz, CEO of Smart Eye.
 "This joint solution shows how OEMs can bring safety-critical driver monitoring to market faster by combining our proven DMS software with a secure, consolidated compute platform designed for the challenging demands of today's vehicles."

-"By pairing Smart Eye's industry-leading driver monitoring software with our INTEGRITY RTOS and development tools, we're delivering to OEMs and Tier 1s a clear path to deploy mixed-criticality applications safely and efficiently," said Dan Mender, VP of Business Development at Green Hills Software.
-"This demo underscores how our combined technologies help customers accelerate the development of next-generation in-cabin safety systems, reduce integration efforts, and ensure freedom-from-interference."
+"By pairing Smart Eye's industry-leading driver monitoring software with our INTEGRITY RTOS and development tools, we're delivering OEMs and Tier 1s a clear path to deploy mixed-criticality applications safely and efficiently," said Dan Mender, VP of Business Development at Green Hills Software.
+"This demo underscores how our combined technologies help customers accelerate the development of next-generation in-cabin safety systems, reduce integration efforts, and ensure freedom from interference."

 Smart Eye and Green Hills Software will showcase their integrated automotive platform at CES 2026, January 6-9, in the Green Hills Software booth #6227 in the West Hall of the Las Vegas Convention Center.